 Julia first encountered Seton at a lecture in 1918 and was introduced to him after the lecture, initiating a friendship and a collaboration which would last their lifetimes.
 Soon thereafter, Julia joined Seton’s staff and worked as his assistant.
 She assisted with organizing his schedule and his woodcraft activities.
 She was his close assistant and editor as Seton worked on his colossal Lives of Game Animals project beginning in 1919.
 During this period, Seton reduced his travel and lecture schedule to facilitate completion of the massive work.

-Julia worked side-by-side with Seton on lecture tours, books and other activities.
-She served as the editor of The Totem Board, a magazine published by the Woodcraft League.
-She wrote a number of books indeopendently and with Seton.
+Julia worked side-by-side with Seton on lecture tours, books, and other activities.
+She served as the editor of The Totem Board; a magazine published by the Woodcraft League.
+She wrote several books independently and with Seton.
 In 1938, the Setons adopted a baby daughter they named Beulah (later known as Dee).
 Beulah accompanied them on the lecture circuit, sometimes appearing on stage with them.
 Pablita Velarde, who went on to become a world-renowned artist, accompanied them as a nurse on one trip through the Eastern United States.

-After Seton’s death in 1946, Julia continued to be a larger than life character kin Santa Fe, despite her diminutive physical stature.
+After Seton’s death in 1946, Julia continued to be a larger-than-life character in Santa Fe, despite her diminutive physical stature.
 She maintained Seton Castle as a monument to his memory, hosting many guests until 1967, when she gave the majority of Seton’s library, art, animal specimens and other artifacts to the Boy Scouts of America to be preserved in the Seton Memorial Library at Philmont Scout Ranch in Cimarron, New Mexico.
 Julia died in Santa Fe in 1975.

 The following books were written or edited by Julia Seton.
 In addition to these books, she edited or contributed to several books by Seton, including several editions of the Birch-Bark Roll.